Download the PDF

 January 2018 - June 2019: Preply (A global language learning platform) - CloudOps Engineer

-• Increased MTTR by adopting DataDog as an observability solution
+• Decreased MTTR by adopting DataDog as an observability solution.

 September 2016 - January 2018: Adobe Advertising Cloud (ex-TubeMogul) (Demand-side platform for online advertising) - Systems Engineer